NCWIT Aspirations in Computing Collegiate Award

 - They are a member of the NCWIT Aspirations in Computing Community.

-- They are currently enrolled in a post-secondary institution (community college, college, university, or early college program) in the United States, Guam, Puerto Rico, or the U.S. Virgin Islands with a major or minor in a computing or engineering discipline.* U.S. citizens who are studying at an institution in Canada, but whose permanent residence remains in the United States are also eligible to apply.
+- They are enrolled in a post-secondary institution (community college, college, university, or early college program) in the United States, Guam, Puerto Rico, or the U.S. Virgin Islands during the 2023-2024 academic year with a major or minor in a computing or engineering discipline.* U.S. citizens who are studying at an institution in Canada, but whose permanent residence remains in the United States are also eligible to apply.

 - Please note dual enrollment/concurrent enrollment programs (i.e. completing high school and starting a post-secondary education simultaneously are not eligible for the NCWIT Collegiate Award, as the individual must have already graduated from high school to be eligible.)